 Anguilla is a British overseas territory and is the most northerly of the Leeward Islands in the Lesser Antilles.
 The Valley is the principal town and capital.
 It lies directly north of the island of Saint Martin, separated by the Anguilla Channel.
-The island is known for its easygoing atmosphere as well as its magnificent beaches and waters.
+The island is known for its easygoing atmosphere and magnificent beaches and waters.

 Long before the arrival of Christopher Columbus in the Caribbean, Anguilla had been settled by Arawakan-speaking Indians who called it Malliouhana.
 They were originally from the Orinoco River basin of South America and arrived on the island about 2000 BCE.

-Anguilla was colonized in 1650 by British settlers from Saint Kitts and thereafter remained a British territory, administered as part of the Leeward Islands colony.
+Anguilla was colonized in 1650 by British settlers from Saint Kitts and, after that, remained a British territory, administered as part of the Leeward Islands colony.

 Anguilla is bare and flat and is fringed by white sand beaches.
-The territory consists of the main island of Anguilla, approximately 26 km (16 mi) long by 4.8 km (3 mi) wide at its widest point, together with a number of much smaller islands and cays with no permanent population.
-The total land area of the territory is 91 sq km (35 sq mi), with a population of approximately 17,400 (2018).
+The territory consists of the main island of Anguilla, approximately 26 km (16 mi) long by 4.8 km (3 mi) wide at its widest point, with several much smaller islands and cays with no permanent population.
+The territory's total land area is 91 sq km (35 sq mi), with a population of approximately 17,400 (2018).

 Anguilla was formed from coral and limestone.
-The land is fairly flat but undulating.
+The land is relatively flat but undulating.
 The highest point, Crocus Hill, has an elevation of 64 m (210 ft).

 The climate is tropical; the average temperature is in the low 80's °F (about 28 °C), and rainfall averages about 900 mm (35 in) per year.
 Hurricanes can occur from June to November and occasionally are highly destructive.

 Wildlife on Anguilla includes land reptiles, sea turtles, lobsters and goats.
-There are many bird species, including the national bird, the turtledove; the island is also a popular stop for migratory birds.
+In addition, there are many bird species, including the national bird, the turtledove; the island is also a popular stop for migratory birds.

 Islands and Islets

-Apart from the main island of Anguilla itself, the territory includes a number of other smaller islands and cays, mostly tiny and uninhabited.
+Apart from the main island of Anguilla, the territory includes several other smaller islands and cays, mostly tiny and uninhabited.

 Anguillita is a small, uninhabited rocky island off the western tip of Anguilla, the territory's southernmost point.
 Its average elevation is inverted, at -89 feet below sea level.

-The island is rarely even seen, since the western tip is virtually inaccessible by foot.
-As such it is rarely visited by tourists, though it is accessible by sea kayak.
+The island is rarely even seen since the western tip is virtually inaccessible by foot.
+As such, it is seldom visited by tourists, though it is accessible by sea kayak.

-Anguillita offers opportunities for scuba divers and good snorkeling conditions can be found off its rugged coast.
-Species such as barracudas, stingrays and turtles can be seen in its waters.
+Anguillita offers opportunities for scuba divers, and good snorkeling conditions can be found off its rugged coast.
+In addition, species such as barracudas, stingrays and turtles can be seen in its waters.

 Blowing Rock is a small rocky islet southwest of Anguilla.
 It is primarily a dive spot.

-Dog Island is an uninhabited small island of 207 ha (510 acres) located approximately 13 km (8.1 mi) to the north-west of Anguilla.
+Dog Island is a small uninhabited island of 207 ha (510 acres) located approximately 13 km (8 mi) northwest of Anguilla.
 It is low and rocky, with three small cays off the west and north coasts.